 Postings

 All part-time and full-time faculty jobs require a posting, and the postings must be open for a minimum of five (5) university business days to build a well-qualified and diverse candidate pool.
-All job postings should be consistent with pthe Academic Appointments and Titles Policy and any related accreditation guidelines.
+All job postings should be consistent with UNT Policy 06.002, Academic Appointments and Titles, and any related accreditation guidelines.

 Selection

-The selection process for tenure-track, professional track, and faculty administrative and executive positions should follow the process outlined in the Faculty Search Committee Guide which details the procedures and guidelines and is published by Academic Affairs.
-The hiring authority is responsible for charging a search committee, who are charged with selecting a qualified applicant in accordance with the Faculty Search Committee Guide, university equal opportunity, and other applicable policies.
-The hiring authority should not serve on the faculty search committee.
-The search committee will then make their recommendation to the hiring authority which will be conferred by the unit administrator before proceeding with an offer of employment.
+The selection process for tenure-system, professional, and faculty administrative and executive positions should follow the process outlined in the Faculty Search Committee Guide which details the procedures and guidelines and is published by Academic Affairs.
+Some units may describe how a search committee is formed in their bylaws.
+If there are no guidelines in a unit’s bylaws, the search committee should be selected by the unit administrator in discussion with the search committee chair or/and in discussion with the PAC to appoint members.
+The Search Committee is responsible for selecting qualified applicants for interviews in accordance with the Faculty Search Committee Guide, university equal opportunity, and other applicable policies.
+Neither the hiring authority nor the unit administrator may serve on the faculty search committee.
+The search committee will then make their recommendation to the unit administrator, who will then present it to the hiring authority, before proceeding with an offer of employment.

-The selection of adjunct faculty, postdoctoral positions, and research scientists are administered by the hiring manager.
-The hiring manager is responsible for selecting qualified applicants based on the qualifications for the position and as defined by accreditation standards and these procedures and guidelines, and with the university equal opportunity and other applicable policies.
+The selection of adjunct faculty, postdoctoral positions, and research scientists are administered by the unit administrator, who will act as the hiring authority.
+The unit administrator is responsible for selecting qualified applicants based on the qualifications for the position and as defined by accreditation standards and these procedures and guidelines, and with the university equal opportunity and other applicable policies.

-The selection process for administrative positions will be determined by the unit administrator.
+The selection process for administrative positions will be determined by the unit administrator, who will act as the hiring authority.
 The unit administrator may make the administrative appointment without a search by appointing an existing qualified faculty member.
 If the unit administrator determines a search is required, they may decide to issue an internal call among existing unit faculty or conduct an external search.

 Special Provisions